Unity-Technologies/gitea-sdk/docs/migrate-v0.13-to-v0.14.md

 ## New Optional Fields

-The `EditUserOption` struct has gained several new Optional fields..
+The `EditUserOption` struct has gained several new Optional fields.
 For example Email type changed from `string` to `*string`.

 The easiest migration path is, to wrap your options with: